A new radar for the Wimmera and Southern Mallee

 Why was Rainbow selected as the radar site?

-The site for the new installation, near the town of Rainbow (one hour north of Horsham), was chosen after an extensive and detailed BoM process to identify a location that would best serve both the Wimmera region and the wider Australian weather radar network.
+The site for the new radar, near the town of Rainbow (one hour north of Horsham), was chosen after an extensive and detailed BoM process to identify a location that would best serve both the Wimmera region and the wider Australian weather radar network.

 To ensure optimal performance from the radar, the site needed to be unencumbered by elevated topography relative to the site, as well as structures such as silos and buildings and vegetation such as large trees.